forkaholic/PLP/README.md

 To write comments in Scala, use either "//" for single line comments or "/* ..... */" for multi-line comments.

 ## Data Types and Naming Conventions
 There are 51 reserved words which cannot be used for variable names in Scala.

 Variables should be named in the lower camel case format, with classes, objects, and their constants being named in the upper camel case format.
-These conventions are not enforced by the compiler, and are just community guidelines.
+These conventions are not enforced by the compiler and instead are community guidelines.

 Scala is a statically typed language as variables cannot change types after being created.